SergeyNaumchenko/E-Commerce_Project/README.md

 # E-Commerce_Project
-Experimenting with Larvel 5 Framework as well as bootstrap 3
+Experimenting with Laravel Framework and bootstrap